KILTprotocol/portablegabi/README.md

 ## Tutorial

-We recommend visiting our [Portablegabi tutorial](https://kiltprotocol.github.io/portablegabi-tutorial/) to better und
+We recommend visiting our [Portablegabi tutorial](https://kiltprotocol.github.io/portablegabi-tutorial/) to better understand how to use our anonymous credentials and the API.

 ## Revocation and Substraze